eduard626/interaction-tensor/Testing/README.md

 #### convert_pcd_ascii_binary

 As mentioned earlier PCL GPU functions need binary compressed pointclouds.
 If you have a pointcloud (created with meshSampling or your own) you can use *convert_pcd_ascii_binary* to solve this issue.
-Similarly to *meshSampling* this code is available in the PCL examples but we provide it for your convinience The syntax is as follows:
+Similarly to *meshSampling* this code is available in the PCL examples but we provide it for your convenience The syntax is as follows:
 ```
 ./convert_pcd_ascii_binary <file_in.pcd> <file_out.pcd> 0/1/2 (ascii/binary/binary_compressed) [precision (ASCII)
 ```